FusionAuth/terraform-provider-fusionauth/docs/data-sources/user_group_membership.md

 The following additional attributes are exported:

-* `data` - (Optional) An object that can hold any information about the User for this membership that should be persisted.
+* `data` - A JSON string that can hold any information about the User for this membership that should be persisted.
-* `membership_id` - (Optional) The Id of the User Group Membership.
+* `membership_id` - The Id of the User Group Membership.
 If not provided, a random UUID will be generated.